cbg-ethz/covvfit-/docs/index.md

 **Can *Covvfit* predict emergence of new variants?**

-No, *Covvfit* explicitly assumes that no new variants emerge and its predictions are unlikely to hold on longer timescales.
+No, *Covvfit* explicitly assumes that no new variants emerge in the considered timeframe, so its predictions are unlikely to hold on longer timescales.
 The underlying model also cannot take into account changes in the transmission dynamics or immune response, so that it cannot predict the effects of vaccination programs or lockdowns.

 **How can I contact the developers?**

 In case you find a bug, want to ask about integrating *Covvfit* into your pipeline, or have any other feedback, we would love to hear it via our [issue tracker](https://github.com/cbg-ethz/covvfit/issues)!
 In this manner, other users can also benefit from your insights.

-**Is there a manuscript describing the method?**
+**Is there a manuscript associated with the tool?**

 The manuscript is being finalised.
 We hope to release the preprint describing the method in February 2025.
+In case you would like to cite *Covvfit* in your work, we would recommend the following for now:

+D. Dreifuss, P. Czyż, N. Beerenwinkel, *Learning and forecasting selection dynamics of SARS-CoV-2 variants from wastewater sequencing data using Covvfit* (2025; in preparation).
+URL: https://github.com/cbg-ethz/covvfit